GrammaTech/functional-trees/README.md

 - [X] Consider hooking into the class definition mechanisms with the MOP to define copy-based setf setters for all fields on any child of a node.
+- [X] Eliminate 'data' as default key in trees.
+- [X] Make default equality test in tree methods be EQL, as on sequences.
+- [ ] Add :START, :END for tree methods, where these are paths not integers.
+- [ ] Back pointer to previous tree versions should be weak, if that is supported.
+- [ ] Define copying setf expanders for non-class-allocated slots of node subclasses.
+- [ ] Make trie maps switch to hash tables if the branching is too large (efficiency.)
+- [ ] Cache PATH-TRANSFORM-OF.
+- [ ] Enhance path transform compression so paths that differ only in the final index  are compressed into "range" paths.
+- [ ] Splice should report error on nodes of fixed arity.